 Three times per year, EPIC welcomes a new cohort of interns – young professionals seeking to add practical experience to their academic backgrounds in humanitarian affairs, international relations, security studies, political science, public relations, and beyond.
 We are grateful for their contributions to our research, action, and advocacy, and for the opportunity to connect them to Iraq and its people.
-Please join us in welcoming our Fall 2019 interns: Laura and Jennie!
+Please join us in welcoming our Fall 2019 interns: Laura, Jennie, and Alisha!

 Laura Clancy is pursuing a Bachelor of Arts in Sociology and Justice Studies with a minor in Middle Eastern Studies at the University of New Hampshire.
 She is a member of the University Honors Program as well as the Alpha Phi Sigma honors society.
 She has studied Arabic for two years with the intention of becoming fluent.
 Laura is especially passionate about social justice causes, both foreign and domestic.
 Her desire to advocate for peace sparked her interest in Iraq’s current affairs and she is excited to learn more from her time at EPIC.